junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Then I want you to swear on it.
 Swear on the name of the person you love the most to prove it, and *then*, we can talk about boring things like tablet and everything else."
 Metatron uses a rather coaxing tone.

-Dean rolls his eyes for the hundredth time after he comes into this room, but he says it as he's required.
+Dean rolls his eyes for the hundredth time after he comes into this room. *This is just ridiculous.* But he says it anyway as he's required -- It's just words anyway, what can he lose?
 "I swear on Sam's name.
 Done."

 Metatron shakes his head disapprovingly.
-"Don't lie to me.
+"Don't lie to me, Dean.
 More importantly, don't lie to yourself.
 Sam's your brother, he's your responsibility.
 That's not the love I'm asking.
 Think again.
-It's a swear, so no lying, no tricking."
+It's a swear, so no lying, no tricking.
+I asked for a real, true-hearted answer -- no truth, no help.
+Do you want to shut the Hell gate and heal your brother or not?"

-Dean glares at him.
+Dean glares at Metatron.
 Who is he to tell him who he *loves*?
 Who is he to call him a liar like he can read his mind?
-Oh wait, maybe he can, dammit, and Metatron has read all their old books, meaning he probably does know all the ins and outs of everything.
+Oh wait, maybe he can, dammit, and Metatron has read all their life story up until last week, meaning he probably does know all the ins and outs of everything, including those thoughts at the back of their heads.

 Dean curses Chuck again quietly in his mind, and thinks again.